Police Super Scheme

 - Taking a combination of pension and lump sum

-Deciding whether to convert some of your pension (if any) to a lump sum and how much to convert will objectives depend on your individual circumstances, goals and lifestyle.
-However, it is important to know that you can only ever make the decision to convert your pension to a lump sum once, and then only at prescribed times.
+Deciding whether to convert some of your pension (if any) to a lump sum and how much to convert will depend on your individual circumstances, goals and lifestyle objectives.
+However, it is important to know that you can generally only make the decision to convert your pension to a lump sum once, and then only at prescribed times.

 The rate at which a pension can be exchanged for a lump sum depends on your age and period of service.
-The calculation is made by multiplying your final super salary by your age and length of service, with the maximum amount achieved after 30 years of full-time service.
+The calculation is made by multiplying your final super salary by a factor based on your age and length of service at retirement.

 A person receiving a spouse pension as a result of the death of a retired member does not have the option to convert the pension to a lump sum.
 A spouse pension is not payable where the member has exchanged the whole of their pension entitlement for a lump sum.

 Deciding whether to convert any amount of your PSS pension to a lump sum is an important lifestyle decision and will be different for each individual.